ryanlabouve/ryanlabouve-articles/src/to-my-kiddos.md

 Build your life the best you can.
 As the stroms of life come against you, be confidency, follow your heart, be careful, and always always always be yourself.

 The tower is at the beggining and the end of our life.
 It's not the purpose.
 But I guess it is.
 We have to be prepared for the journey of life.
 This is only a beginning.
 And eventually the only thing you'll have left.
 Good luck.

+> _May I always remember embracing you in my arms, rocking you to sleep._

+> So often did I shepherd you from one plane to the next.
+As God does for me every night

+> My love is a shadow of a greater that rests forever on you.
+May you always perceive it.

+> And my I always remember the blessing of having been God’s shadow over you.
+It is the great joy of my life.